 Certificate Program Overview

-The Program will introduce students to the procedures of the Four Committees as established by Venerable Master Hsüan Hua and sustained by the Buddhist Text Translation Society (BTTS): (1) primary translation (direct translation from source to target language), (2) revision (bilingual checking for accuracy and coherency), (3) editing and polishing (creating a smooth and readable text in the target language), and (4) certification (verifying that the translation is consistent with the Buddha’s teachings).
+The program will introduce students to the procedures of the Four Committees as established by Venerable Master Hsuan Hua: (1) primary translation (direct translation from source to target language), (2) revision (bilingual review for accuracy and coherency), (3) editing and polishing (creating a smooth and readable text in the target language), and (4) certification (verifying that the translation is consistent with the Buddha’s teachings).